 Anyway, I was browsing through the Hearthsong catalog about a decade ago when my youngest was just a baby and I saw this neat looking Easter kit for the family that included a small tool with a rounded but sharp point.
 You use the tool to carefully create two holes, one on each end of the egg.
 The kit comes with this little blower tool that turned out to be completely useless since it popped a hole after about ten uses.
 Not necessarily Hearthsong’s bad, stuff just happens sometimes.

-You make one hole at one end of a room temperature egg and then insert the blower tool up inside and start pumping to blow out the egg – so have a bowl underneath you operation.
-BUT, if your blower pops a hole or if you just decide you don’t want to bother (the tool does take awhile), you can make a hole at both ends of the egg and just put your mouth on one and blow the egg out the other end.
-I live on a homestead and I put raw eggs in my homemade ice cream and I really don’t freak out about getting egg on my lips.
+- If you have the blower tool, insert the blower tool up inside and start pumping to blow out the egg.
+If you don’t have the tool, simply use your mouth to blow out the egg.
+I live on a homestead and I put raw eggs in my homemade ice cream ; I really don’t freak out about getting fresh-from-the-farm egg on my lips.
 If you do, use the blower.

 There are some things we’ve discovered over the years that make this operation go a little smoother.
 With five small children, I need all the smooth I can get.